michellelclement/meatblog/README.md

 The owner wanted to create this website to support and increase traffic to their other business, Meatbox, a fresh meat delivery company.

+The target audience of the website are meat eating home cooks, amateur cooks and not necessarily professional cooks, although anyone is welcome.
+They either cook for themselves, or for their families.

 Recipes will be visible to non-registered users, but users must register to be able to post and edit their own recipes.

 Meatblog was a site idea I previously had a go at designing and building some years ago, but due to my lack of knowledge at the time, it was never what I wanted it to be and did not stay live for very long.
 It was template design-based and had no interactive features, database or user submission functionality.
 I thought this project would be the perfect time to bring the site idea back to life, and properly this time.